abhihirekhan/Abhi-s-Data-Science-Portfolio/README.md

 To know more check out my [Medium profile](https://medium.com/@abhijeet.herokhan) The projects are either written in Python (Jupyter Notebook) or (kaggle kernel)

+Tools

+Python: NumPy, Pandas, Seaborn, Matplotlib,Plotly Machine Learning: scikit-learn, TensorFlow, keras

-Please contact me on [Linkedin](https://in.linkedin.com/in/abhijeet-hirekhan-15903a132)   or   [Facebook](https://www.facebook.com/abhijeet.hirekhan) if you are looking to hire a data scientist.
+Please contact me on [Linkedin](https://in.linkedin.com/in/abhijeet-hirekhan-15903a132)   or   [Facebook](https://www.facebook.com/abhijeet.hirekhan) or [Twitter](https://twitter.com/kidwiththeheat) if you are looking to hire a data scientist.

 ## Projects :